 Tip #2.
 Compose a professional document

-Also, you have to make sure that it’s written in a detailed, professional way and provides the necessary customizations and options for the customer.
+Also, you have to make sure that it’s written in a detailed, professional way and provides the necessary customization and options for the customer.
 You need to realize that people are paying thousands to get their houses painted.

 A low-effort, verbal agreement on your part will not justify the money their spending.